Why do contractors need insurance?

 Accidents and injuries

-Your work may involve travelling to many places.
-As a contractor, having insurance in place can cover you for brushes with the unexpected, in the UK and beyond.
 If you’re an IT contractor, clients trust you with business-critical kit.
 Slip in the server room and you could damage hardware – and the owner may sue.
-Likewise, accountant contractors who onboard clients at home might be liable if a light fitting were to fall and cause injury.
-Including public liability insurance in your cover can help to offset such risks.
+Likewise, accountancy contractors who onboard clients at home might be liable if a light fitting were to fall and cause injury.

 Technical problems

-Your line of work may require expensive equipment and using this on the go could increase the risk of damage or theft.
-Perhaps you’re a trade contractor who uses specialist laser distance measures to get the job done, or a HR contractor who carries your business around in a laptop bag.
-Delays, complaints and upfront replacement costs are just some of the problems that can arise from equipment issues.
-Fortunately, contractor insurance can be customised to help with the cost of repair or replacement, helping you stay on track.
+Your line of work may require expensive equipment, and using this on the go could increase the risk of damage or theft.
+Perhaps you’re a trade contractor who uses specialist laser distance measures to get the job done, or a financial services contractor who carries your business around in a laptop bag.

 What insurance is available for contractors?